106753/online-shopping-management-system/README.md

 ## Project Overview

 The Online Shopping Management System is a web-based e-commerce application developed as a Database Systems project.
 The system allows customers to browse products, manage shopping carts, place orders, and view order history.
 Administrators can manage products, categories, inventory, and customer orders through an admin dashboard.

-The project demonstrates the practical implementation of relational database concepts, including database design, normalization, SQL queries, triggers, stored procedures, and frontend-backend integration using PHP and MySQL.
+The project demonstrates the practical implementation of relational database concepts including database design, normalization, SQL queries, views, triggers, stored procedures, and frontend-backend integration using PHP and MySQL.

 ---